sudthebud/ML-Model_General-Purpose/README.md

 1. Clone this repository into your computer
 2. In your terminal, change the working directory to your clone of this repository
 3. Run ```py -m build```
-4. Activate the virtual environment of the project that will use this module
+4. Activate the virtual environment of the project that will use this package
 5. Run ```pip install [path\to\whl\file\in\dist]``` with the **.whl** file that gets created in the ```dist``` folder of this repository
-6. Import the module
+6. Import the package

 ## Example Usage